 Sandra R. Cain For Better Living Lifestyle Changes Effectively Lower Blood Pressurebladenonline 05/30/2015 0 COMMENTS

 One in every four adults has high blood pressure.
 And the older a person gets, the higher the risk of developing high blood pressure.
+This is despite the fact that there are lots of foods that lower blood pressure and it is easier than it has ever been to seek medical advice for conditions like this.
 In fact, by age 65, the risk of developing hypertension over the next 10 years is two in three.
 The risk doesn’t seem to differ between men and women, but it is associated with increased weight gain over time.

 Why should you be concerned about high blood pressure?
 Because it increases your risk of suffering a stroke, heart attack or heart failure.
 Research shows that even having a high-normal blood pressure reading of 130/85 increases one’s risk of having a stroke or heart attack in the next 10 years by 1.5 to 2.5 times.
 The higher the blood pressure, the higher the risk.
 High blood pressure is clinically defined as anything over 140/90 mmHg; optimal blood pressure is 120/80 mmHg or lower.
 While both numbers in the reading are important, the bottom number (diastolic pressure) is generally considered more carefully among people under the age of 50 and the top reading (systolic pressure) becomes more predictive of problems with hypertension in people over the age of 55.

 A study at Johns Hopkins found that there are a number of lifestyle changes that have been shown to be effective in reducing blood pressure as well as helping to prevent it in the first place.
 These include the following.

 Aim for a healthy weight.
 If you’re overweight, even small amounts of weight loss can make a big difference in helping reduce and prevent high blood pressure.